 First seen in Colombia in the first half of the 20th century, the Chiva came to symbolize the interrupted infrastructure of the agrarian countryside, where roads are rough and pavement is scarce.
 It’s built from wood and metal on a generic commercial truck platform, resembling something like a train car crossed with a lifted school bus, complete with a roof rack for cargo.
 It’s highly capable in the challenging terrain of the coffee region, and remains the primary mode of transportation for many who live there.
 While more modern buses and vans have sprung up in some areas of the Andean countryside, the venerable Chiva reigns supreme well into the 2020s, able to carry both farmer inside and goods atop its study mantle.

 At night, many Chiva double as party buses - or, Chiva Rumbera.
-They roam the countryside and cities at night, rolling land-yacht booze cruises, blasting reggaeton, salsa, and cumbia until the wee hours of the morning.
-Revelers drink aguardiente and dance until their feet hurt, then get up at the crack of dawn, ready for work.
+They roam the countryside and cities at night, rolling land-yacht booze cruises, blasting reggaeton, sauce, and cumbia until the wee hours of the morning.
+Revelers drink schnapps and dance until their feet hurt, then get up at the crack of dawn, ready for work.
 The Chiva is a reflection of Colombian culture - a country characterized by a relentless work ethic juxtaposed with a dedication to savoring the good things.
 The contrast of work and life: Business in the light of day, party in the pitch of night.

 THE BUS AND THE BIKES.

 Naturally, the quintessential Colombian identity and aesthetic of the Chiva bus inspired us.
 We desperately wanted, needed, their unique paint on our bikes.
-Through a few connections, we got in touch with one of the few individuals who still regularly paints buses Escalera (ladders), asked nicely, and he graciously agreed to partner with us on this special-edition collaboration.
+Through a few connections, we got in touch with one of the few individuals who still regularly paints buses Stairs (ladders), asked nicely, and he graciously agreed to partner with us on this special-edition collaboration.
 Thus, our newest paint scheme: CHIVA.

 Painted like the buses in the open air, the detail work of the Chiva bike is all done by hand and by brush.
 The natural imperfections serve to pull the humanity out of the frame, reminding us that the bikes we build are all made by individuals, each with their own story.
 Iconic and stunning, every Chiva bike is painted according to the whims of the artist - as unique as their bus cousins are.